math919191/CreativeProject2/README.md

 Possible APIs
 https://openlibrary.org/developers/api - contains....

+Open Library	Books, book covers and related data	No (auth)	Yes	No (CORS)

 Books API - Retrieve a specific work or edition by identifier Authors API - Retrieve an author and their works by author identifier Subjects API - Fetch books by subject name